Daniel Z. Freedman

 - 2016 // Ettore Majorana Medal (co-recipient with Sergio Ferrara and Peter van Nieuwenhuizen) "for their role in the discovery of supergravity 40 years ago."

-- 2006 // Dannie Heineman Prize for Mathematical Physics from the APS (co-recipient with Sergio Ferrara and Peter van Nieuwenhuizen) "for constructing supergravity, the first supersymmetric extension of Einstein's theory of general relativity, and for their central role in its subsequent development."
+- 2006 // Dannie Heineman Prize for Mathematical Physics (APS) (co-recipient with Sergio Ferrara and Peter van Nieuwenhuizen) "for constructing supergravity, the first supersymmetric extension of Einstein's theory of general relativity, and for their central role in its subsequent development."

 - 2006 // Distinguished Alumni Fellow, University of Wisconsin

-- 1993 // Dirac Medal, ICTP, Trieste (co-recipient with Sergio Ferrara and Peter van Nieuwenhuizen) "for their discovery of supergravity theory in 1976 and their major contributions in the subsequent developments of the theory.
-Their discovery led to an explosion of interest in quantum gravity and it transformed the subject, playing a significant role in very important developments in string theory as well as Kaluza-Klein theory"
+- 1993 // Dirac Medal (ICTP) (co-recipient with Sergio Ferrara and Peter van Nieuwenhuizen) "for their discovery of supergravity theory in 1976 and their major contributions in the subsequent developments of the theory."